Skip to main content

 print(greet("Developer"))

-Best for: Web development (frontend and backend), full-stack applications
+Best for: Web development (both sides), full-stack apps, enterprise software

 // Modern JavaScript with optional chaining and nullish coalescing